 Petty theft and scams are common, especially in tourist areas.
 Be aware of your surroundings at all times.

-Visit Beautiful Rose Hall
+Visit Beautiful Ocho Rios

 What Should I Pack for Jamaica?